 iii) The government sector that is responsible for framing laws and regulating policies that affect the economy and the people.

 iv) The external sector that refers to the rest of the world which is interconnected through trade.
 (Exports and Imports)

 The Great Depression of 1929 was one of the worst economic depressions in the history of the world.
 It began when the U.S. stock market crashed in 1929 and lasted until the end of the 1930s.
 Several causes are considered to be responsible for this period of economic downturn.
 Raising debt levels, fall in profits and the gold standard system are some attributed causes.

 The Great Depression led to a series of problems for the economy and the people.
 There was a drastic decrease in production and consumption in the economy.
 The rate of unemployment skyrocketed resulting in hardships across the population.
 A lot of prominent banks failed and ran out of business.
 Eventually, the great depression shaped the politics of the U.S. and laid the foundations for The New Deal.

 NCERT Solution for Class 12 Economics Chapter 1 – Introduction gives a brief presentation about the subject.

 - Macroeconomics – It deals with the aggregate economic variables of the economy.

-- Revenue – The money that is easened is called revenue.
+- Revenue – The money that is earned is called revenue.

-NCERT solutions for class 12 Economics chapter 1 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 12 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 12 Economics visit BYJU’S or download the app for more information and the best learning experience.
+NCERT Solutions for Class 12 Economics Chapter 1 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
+The above mentioned are the illustrations for the Class 12 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information.